J-HEARD/sentinel-deploy-ui/README.md

 4. **Data Connectors** - Configures selected data connectors (optional)
 5. **UEBA Settings** - Configures User Entity Behavior Analytics (optional)

-## What This Does NOT Deploy

-This repository intentionally excludes content that will be managed separately:
-- Analytics Rules
-- Hunting Queries
-- Workbooks
-- Playbooks/Logic Apps
-- Watchlists
-- Solutions from Content Hub
-- Custom parsers
-- Automation rules

-These items should be managed in a separate repository for better content lifecycle management.

 ## Available Data Connectors

 The following data connectors can be enabled during deployment: